California Penal Code Section 118 PC Perjury

-What are the factors or elements for 118 PC Perjury?
+What are the factors or elements of a118 PC Perjury charge?

 Under California law, “perjury” means deliberately giving false information while under oath.